bcgov/von-agent-template/GettingStartedTutorial.md

 [{"success": true, "result": "05da7e24-c24b-4162-b201-157d8afe7a04", "served_by": "b2179bc0df16"}]
 ```

-If the `curl` command failed - check for typos in your JSON structure and the command you submitted.
+If the `curl` command failed, check for typos in your JSON structure and the command you submitted (to review run the command `cat von-x-agent/testdata/sample_permit.json`).
 Did you remember to change "my-organization" to the name of your organization?

 Once the `curl` command succeeds and the verifiable credential has been issued, go into OrgBook, find the organization again and verify that the credential was indeed issued.
-If you want, update the dates on the attributes and re-submit the curl command again.
+If you want, update the dates attributes in the JSON and re-submit the curl command again.
 Each time you do, OrgBook will make sure that:

 - the latest issued credential is "active"
 - older credentials are tagged as "revoked" and will not be used for creating proofs

-Note that it's up to the issuer to make sure that the dates make sense.
-OrgBook has very few business rules and knows nothing about the process your organization uses for issuing or revoking credentials.
+> Note: It is up to the issuer to make sure that the dates make sense.
+OrgBook has very few business rules and knows nothing about the process an issuer organization uses for issuing or revoking credentials.
 As such, the business rules for making sure the right verifiable credentials are issued with the right dates must come the (backend) code that issues the permits and licences.

 So, we have a working agent, and we can issue credentials using a form or an API.
 Time to make some changes to the credential we are issuing.

 ## Step 6: Customizing Your Credential

-Now that we have a working agent, let's make some changes and really make it our own.
+Now that you have a working agent, let's make some changes and really make it your own.
 We'll start simple and make some changes to the attributes (claims) within your credential&mdash;changing the name of an attribute and adding a new one.

 - The "permit_type" field is really about what authorization is being asked for or issued, so let's change that field name to "permit_authorization"
 - Let's add another field "permit_notes" that is a free form text field that can be used to add any notes/conditions/limitations about the permit.